AndreasBriese/bbloom/README.md

 ===

 This bloom filter was developed to strengthen a website-log database and was tested and optimized for this log-entry mask: "2014/%02i/%02i %02i:%02i:%02i /info.html".
-Nonetheless bloom should work with any other form of entries.
+Nonetheless bbloom should work with any other form of entries.

 Hash function is Berkeley DB smdb hash (slightly modified to optimize for smaller bitsets len<=4096). smdb <--- http://www.cse.yorku.ca/~oz/hash.html